Horror vacui (art): Examples

-Current usage and meaning
+In aesthetics

-There is an inverse relationship between horror vacui and value perception.
-Commercial designers favor visual clarity in shop window displays and advertising to appeal to affluent and well-educated consumers, on the premise that understatement and restraint appeals to more affluent and educated audiences.
+There is a relationship between horror vacui and its inverse phenomenon, value perception.
+Commercial designers favor visual clarity in window displays and advertising in order to appeal to affluent and well-educated consumers, on the premise that understatement and restraint appeals to more affluent and educated audiences.

-In one study, 100 clothing stores were surveyed to find patterns and relationship between how efficiently the store's real estate was used and the store's brand prestige.
-Bulk sales shops and chain stores were found to fill their window displays to maximum capacity, while high-end boutiques often used their space sparsely, with no price tags—the assumption being that if a passersby needed to know the price, they could not afford it.
+In a study, clothing stores were surveyed to find patterns and relationship between how efficiently the store's real estate was used and the store's brand prestige; Bulk sales shops and chain stores were found to fill their window displays to maximum capacity, effectively exhibiting the principle of horror vacui, while high-end boutiques often used their space sparsely with no price tags.
+The assumption was that if passersby needed to know the price, they could not afford it.

-Analogy

-The term is also used as an analogy to the Aristotelian idea that a physical vacuum is impossible, and, therefore, the idea must be rejected.
-This was widely believed up to the time of Rene Descartes.